hapax/hapax.github.io/assets/teaching.md

 [play](http://www.child-encyclopedia.com/play-based-learning/according-experts/playing-learn-mathematics)
  and a [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))
  philosophy of problem-writing could well *replace* drill.
-Although these tools are well-known in primary mathematics teaching circles, why not secondary or even tertiary?
+Although these tools are well-known in primary mathematics teaching, they are almost unknown (it seems) in secondary and tertiary circles.
-I hope the examples show (or at least gesture in the direction of) the relevance of these principles to non-scrubland mathematics teaching.
+I hope my examples show (or at least gesture in the direction of) the utility of these principles for non-scrubland maths at a higher level.

-How does this actually look?
+What does this philosophy look like?
+Here are a few tentative thoughts.
  Model what the students know and don't know.
  Take these models, and address discussion and questions to the [zone of proximal developement](https://en.wikipedia.org/wiki/Zone_of_proximal_development).